Watts-Lab/task-mapping/tasks/Investment Game (hidden profile).md

 - Solution found
 Transcript Reviews:
 - Information Coverage: The total number of their unshared pieces of information the minorities presented
-- Persistance: the number of times minorities peated those arguments
+- Persistance: the number of times minorities repeated those arguments
 - Attention Majority Groups gave to minority groups: positive/negative public reactions to arguments
 - Extent to which groups discovered differences in sets of information and attempted to pool information
+- The information pooling was scored on a 5-point scale ranging from no mention of different information (0), to at least one person explicitly raises the issue, but no one responds (1) to at least one person raises the issue, and there is minimal response (2) to clear group realization that information is different (3) to full recognition and attempt at pooling different information (4)

 ## Incentives
 Participants received course credit for their participation